 The offshore wave energy project is mainly made up of CETO units in water, high-pressure subsea pipelines to transfer the pressurised water onshore and a power generation system onshore.

 The offshore structures are supported by pile foundations.
-In addition, the project involves connection of the onshore generation system, completed in January 2015, is connected to the power grid at HMS Stirling.
+The onshore generation system, completed in January 2015, is connected to the power grid at HMS Stirling.

 Financing of Australian wave energy development

 The project was estimated to cost $31.2m.
 Carnegie received a $13.1m grant for the project from the Australian federal government under the emerging renewables programme (ERP).
 Another $7.3m was provided by the Western Australian government under the low emissions energy development (LEED) programme.